Services Pricing Work Studio Team Blog Contact Start a project

 Business owners often obsess over the rating.
 Four point eight.
 Four point six.
 Five stars.
 One angry outlier.

 The rating matters, but it is not the whole reputation.
+It is the headline, not the article.
 Customers read between the stars.
-They look for recency, specificity, owner responses, repeated complaints, and signs that the business is alive.
+They look for recency, specificity, owner responses, repeated complaints, and quiet signals that the business is still alive and still cares.

 Star rating -> first signal